Leg neuropathy in dogs and cats: causes, signs and treatment

 Dog receiving treatment from a veterinarian

-It can be really alarming to find that your dog or cat's having trouble walking.
-It's even worse if you can't think of any obvious cause and the your vet has no simple diagnosis either.
+It can be alarming to find that your dog or cat is having trouble walking.
+It's even worse if you can't think of any obvious cause and your vet has no simple diagnosis either.

 Some nerve damage symptoms to look out for are: